ccjmne/blog/content/thoughts/the-hidden-value-of-the-job-web-done.md

-We thought we'd be on top of things and could be surfing the wave of due features but ended up submerged under a rip tide of unknown unknowns violently revealing themselves; nobody's happy and we shipped a half-baked product that we now tell the stakeholders was [perpetual stew](https://en.wikipedia.org/wiki/Perpetual_stew) all along.
+We thought we'd be on top of things and could be surfing the wave of due features but ended up submerged under a rip tide of unknown unknowns violently revealing themselves; nobody's happy and we shipped a half-baked product that we now tell the stakeholders was a [perpetual stew](https://en.wikipedia.org/wiki/Perpetual_stew) all along.

 At that story's post-mortem retrospective (you do these, right?), we conclude